samsungsamiio/samsungsami.io/source/sami/sami-documentation/sending-and-receiving-data.md

 }
 ~~~

-In the above example, the message contains two actions, `setOn` and `setColorAsRGB`.
-You'll then receive a response that is similar to the response of a message that does not contain actions.
+In the above example, the message contains two Actions, `setOn` and `setColorAsRGB`.
+You'll then receive a response that is similar to the response of a message that does not contain Actions.

-Any message with actions should only contain "actions" in the payload.
+Any message with Actions should only contain "actions" in the payload.
 {:.info}

 ## Getting normalized messages